 - a place where people can sign

 Using a business proposal template in Word makes sense.
 For a start, using any template saves time and effort when creating a business proposal.
 That's always a plus for a busy business owner.
-With a Microsoft Word proposal template, quickly get information about your business ready to present to investors, shareholders, and partners.

-Or, if you want a single template for one-off use, you can also find proposal templates for Word on GraphicRiver.
+Or, if you want a single template for one-off use, you can find proposal templates for Word on GraphicRiver.

 What You Need to Customize Your Business Proposal Template

-Business proposals contain a lot of text, but you can also include images that make your business look its best.
+Business proposals contain a lot of text.
+But you can also include images that make your business look its best.
 To customize your business proposal template in Word, you'll need:

 - a company logo, to brand your business proposal document

 - a cover image that relates to and showcases your business or the proposal content